musikinformatik/SuperDirt/README.md

 ## Loading different sample folders
 `~dirt.loadSoundFiles(<put your path here>); // you can drag and drop folders into the editor.`

-Note that the path should be a path to a folder that has subfolders with samples in it:
+Samples are categorised by their immediate parent folder, irrespective of the depth.

-e.g. pass `samples/`to load `samples/basie/basie01.aif`, etc.
+e.g. passing `samples/` to load `samples/jazz/basie/basie01.aif`, etc. and `samples/fish/stoer.wav` will add an enty for `basie` and `fish`.

 ## Automatic startup